Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?

 \subsubsection{Structural Analysis}

 We apply the proposed estimation method separately to females and males as outlined in Section \ref{testing}, omitting the stated marriage expectation measure.
 The primary parameters of interest are the significance of the vector correlation coefficients $\boldsymbol{\rho}$.
-As shown in Table \ref{tab:FM_nome}, the $\boldsymbol{\rho}$ vectors are statistically different from zero for both female and male graduates, suggesting that the unobserved factors in the equations for marital outcomes and college major choices are significantly correlated.\footnote{The estimation results related to the major choice component are omitted for brevity.}
+As shown in Table \ref{tab:FM_nome}, some elements of the $\boldsymbol{\rho}$ vectors are statistically different from zero for both female and male graduates ($\rho_5$ for females; $\rho_4$ and $\rho_5$ for males), suggesting that the unobserved factors in the equations for marital outcomes and college major choices are correlated when stated marriage expectations are not controlled for.\footnote{The estimation results related to the major choice component are omitted for brevity.}

 Table \ref{tab: MNL_reduced1_gender} presents descriptive regressions of major choices for female and male students separately.
 These regressions incorporate the stated marriage expectation measure, serving both as preliminary evidence and as a benchmark for our structural estimation results.
 The descriptive regressions offer model-free insights into the effect of marriage preferences on major choices.
 The structural regression results for major choices, presented in Table \ref{tab: MNPstructuralgender}, reveal similar patterns.
 Students with a higher self-assessed probability of marrying within the next five years are more likely to choose Education programs and less likely to opt for Business, Health, or Computer \& Engineering programs.
 However, the magnitude of these effects varies depending on the estimation method used.